yuanjia01/yuanjia01.github.io/_posts/2022-05-22-bayesian-power-binomial.md

 ---
 layout: post
-title: "Bayesian sample size determination for binomial processes"
+title: "Bayesian sample size determination for Bernoulli trials"
 published: true
 mathjax: true
+draft: true
 ---

-How many times do you need to flip a coin of unknown bias to determine whether it lands heads more than half the time?
+How many times do you need to flip a possibly unfair coin to determine whether it's biased towards heads?
 This problem sounds contrived, but it's a case of a more general problem of *sample size determination* as applied to Bernoulli trials.

 Here are two realistic problems that are slight variations of the above: How many ad impressions do I need to serve to conclude that one ad is better than